pdfplum/pdfplum/pdf-generator/POSTINSTALL.md

 Update your Firebase Storage security rules to allow reads from template path:

     match /b/${STORAGE_BUCKET}/o {
-      // Allow access to the template path only, use "/{allPaths=**}" if you wish to let it access to all paths in this bucket match /<TEMPLATE_ID> {
+      // Allow access to the template path only
+      // use "/{allPaths=**}" to access to all paths in this bucket match /<TEMPLATE_ID> {
         allow read;
       }